HypothesisWorks/hypothesis/hypothesis-python/docs/extras.rst

     .. tip::

-        For new projects, we recommend using :pypi:`icontract` and :pypi:`icontract-hypothesis` over :pypi:`dpcontracts`.
+        For new projects, we recommend using either :pypi:`deal` or :pypi:`icontract` and :pypi:`icontract-hypothesis` over :pypi:`dpcontracts`.
+        They're generally more powerful tools for design-by-contract programming, and have substantially nicer Hypothesis integration too!

 .. automodule:: hypothesis.extra.lark
    :members: